 It is APHA's desire to make all meetings accessible to the widest range of people possible.
 For information about accessibility services provided for registrants, visit the Accessibility page.
 If you are a presenter requiring specific accommodations, please contact APHA directly via email or by calling 202-777-2528.

 When developing your presentation please follow these guidelines to ensure that all attendees can participate

 APHA suggests presenters follow the guidelines from WebAim, which include a link to download accessible PowerPoint templates.
+If using Prezi, please follow their tips for creating an accessible presentation.
 Slides must be accessible and compatible with screen readers.